Keeping Patients Safe

 What Patients Need To Know

-Please note, Diagnostic Imaging (DI) appointments are still being conducted.
+Please note, all outpatient clinics are OPEN and appointments are being conducted.
+The Emergency Department is also open.
+Outpatient Clinics include but are not limited to Diagnostic Imaging (DI), Airway Clinic, all Cardiac Clinics.
 If there is a change to your appointment, you will be contacted.
 This means that if you do not hear from the DI Team, your appointment will continue as scheduled.
 Enhanced cleaning protocols along with physical distancing is in place to maintain safety for all.

 How Do I Find Out About My Appointment?